Doomlazer/EQ1-CDR/README.md

 <img src="pics/MsgCDR.png" width="600" alt="Example of the restored message in the patch."></img>

-Several unused voice actor messages restored:
+Several unused voice actor messages restored and more:

 <img src="pics/gday.png" width="600" alt="A restored message when clicking on Austraila in room 400."></img>